lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     for fahr = 0, 20, ..., 300 */
     ```

-    are a comment, which in this cases explains what the program does.
+    are a comment, which in this case, explains what the program does.

-    - Any character between `/*` and `*/` are ignored by the compiler, and may be used freely for code explanation or to prevent execution of a section of code.
+    - Any character between `/*` and `*/` is ignored by the compiler and may be used freely for code explanation or to prevent execution of a section of code.

     - Comments can appear anywhere a blank, tab or newline can.